expo/expo/docs/versions/v24.0.0/sdk/imagepicker.md

 Provides access to the system's UI for selecting images and videos from the phone's library or taking a photo with the camera.

-Requires `Permissions.CAMERA_ROLL`.

 ### `Expo.ImagePicker.launchImageLibraryAsync(options)`

 Display the system UI for choosing an image or a video from the phone's library.
+Requires `Permissions.CAMERA_ROLL` on iOS only.

 #### Arguments